The Nelson conjecture and chain rule property: New features of the weak Sard property

+For Lipschitz functions the left-hand side of \eqref{WSP} is well-defined, since the set $E^*$ is Borel, see \cite[Proposition 6.1]{ABC_2013_LipSard}.
+By Proposition~\ref{Borel-prop} the set $E^*$ is measurable even if $f\in W^{1,2}(\R^2)$.
+Examples of Lipschitz function which do not have weak Sard property were constructed in \cite[Section 5]{ABC_2013_LipSard}.

-An example of Lipschitz function for which \eqref{WSP} holds but \eqref{WSP-plus} does not hold is constructed in \cite[Proposition 5.1]{Bon17a} (a similar example in the class $C^{1+\alpha}$ is constructed in \cite{GolovnevGusevDribas}).
-There is a certain similarity with the famous counterexample by S.Konyagin~\cite{Konyagin93}, who constructed a~$C^1$-smooth function $f:\R^2\to\R$ such that for any $y\in[-1,1]$ the preimage $f^{-1}(y)$ can not be covered by at most countable union of rectifiable curves, i.e., the~exceptional sets of $1$-measure zero are not negligible there as well.
-However, we will see in Corollary~\ref{pushforward-monotone-WSP} that the properties \eqref{WSP} and \eqref{WSP-plus} are equivalent if $f$ is monotone. \end{rem}
+\begin{rem} The property \eqref{WSP} is strictly weaker than \eqref{RSP}: An example of Lipschitz function for which \eqref{WSP} holds but \eqref{RSP} does not hold was constructed in \cite[Proposition 5.1]{Bon17a} (a similar example in the class $C^{1+\alpha}$ is constructed in \cite{DribasGolovnevGusev}).
+There is a certain similarity with the famous counterexample by S.V.~Konyagin~\cite{Konyagin93}, who constructed a~$C^1$-smooth function $f:\R^2\to\R$ such that for any $t\in[-1,1]$ the preimage $f^{-1}(t)$ can {\it not} be covered by at most countable union of rectifiable curves, i.e., the~exceptional sets of $1$-measure zero are not negligible there as well.
+However, we will see in Corollary~\ref{pushforward-monotone-WSP} that the properties \eqref{WSP} and \eqref{RSP} are equivalent if $f$ is monotone. \end{rem}